(CNN) — If you're planning to travel to Portugal, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Portugal has long been overlooked in favor of Europe's bigger hitters, but over the past few years, that's started to change rapidly.
+Portugal has long been overlooked in favor of Europe's bigger hitters, but in recent years, that's started to change rapidly.

 The capital of Lisbon, with its trams rattling up hills and peerless views of the Tagus River, is the place to start.

 Then there's the Algarve, whose beach resorts are set atop crumbling cliffs.
 There's also the dramatic Atlantic coast, beloved by surfers, and the vast Alentejo region, whose landscapes and hilltop towns have been barely touched by tourism.

 Travelers visiting Portugal, including the Azores Islands and Madeira, are no longer required to present proof of vaccination, or valid recovery certificate, or a negative test.

 Passengers no longer need to complete a passenger locator form before departure.

 Portugal has had more than 5.4 million cases and over 25,000 deaths as of September 28.

 More than 95.6% of the population has received at least one dose of a Covid 19 vaccine.

 Most coronavirus restrictions have been relaxed in Portugal.